|Atlanterhavsparken (1 Mar 2021 - 31 May 2021)|

 Atlanterhavsparken is open every day all year except the dates 17/05, 24/12, 25/12, 31/12 and 01/01.

 In 2019, Atlanterhavsparken was granted the status as Norway’s first marine science centre by the Norwegian government.
-Consequently, the first construction phase towards what will be ready in the autumn of 2021 has begun.
+The first construction phase was completed in the winter of 2020 against what will be ready in the autumn of 2021.

 Norway’s first marine science centre will be established in Ålesund – the Norwegian Fishing Capital